-R. Kelly Charged With 10 Counts Of Aggravated Sexual Abuse In Illinois
+R. Kelly Charged With 10 Counts Of Aggravated Criminal Sexual Abuse In Illinois

-R&B star R. Kelly has been indicted on 10 counts of aggravated criminal sexual abuse in Cook County, Ill.
+Rhythm and blues star R. Kelly has been indicted on 10 counts of aggravated criminal sexual abuse in Cook County, Ill.

 Kimberly Foxx, the Cook County state's attorney, announced the charges during a press conference held in Chicago on Friday afternoon.
 She said that a grand jury indicted the singer, born Robert Kelly, on 10 counts involving four alleged victims, whom Foxx identified as "H.W.," "R.L.," "L.C." and "J.P."

-Foxx said that "H.W.," "R.L." and "J.P." were all under the age of 17 at the time of the alleged incidents, which reportedly took place over more than a decade, from 1998 to 2010.
-Kelly, now aged 52, would have been in his thirties or forties in that time frame.
+Foxx said that "H.W.," "R.L." and "J.P." were all under age 17 at the time of the alleged incidents, which reportedly took place over more than a decade, from 1998 to 2010.
+Kelly, now age 52, would have been in his 30s or 40s in that time frame.

-Foxx, who took no questions, noted that each count is a Class 2 felony in that state, and a probational offense that carries a potential sentence of three to seven years.
+Foxx, who took no questions, noted that each count is a Class 2 felony in that state and a probational offense that carries a potential sentence of three to seven years.

 According to Illinois law, the statute of limitations has not run out on the alleged incidents.
 A bond hearing will be held on Saturday afternoon.